andy-nguyen-21/covid-situation-per-country/README.md

 - The second part is my session on Public Tableau to create a dashboard about the Covid 19 situation on over the world.
 3. Credits
 -  I want to thank Alex The Analyst for his introduction and tutorial on his youtube channel about making portfolio for a fresh data analyst like me.
 -  I could not have done this without the data that has been shared from Our World In Data team.
+The data is updated from the beginning of the pandemic until late October 2022.
 4. Contact:
 Please contact me at npxdung21@gmail.com in case you have something to say on this project.